On identifiability and consistency of the nugget in Gaussian spatial process models: Asymptotic theory for estimation and prediction

-{ A natural question is whether there is a matching lower bound for the eigenvalues $\lambda^{(n)}_i$ under a suitable condition on the sampled point locations.
-To develop a rigorous framework, we lay down following assumptions and provide heuristics and numerical evidence to show why these assumptions are expected to be true.} \begin{assumption} Assume that $\min_{1 \le i \ne j \le n} ||s_i - s_j|| \asymp n^{-1/d}$.
-There exists $c >0$ such that
+{ Here, it is natural to enquire about a matching lower-bound for the eigenvalues $\lambda^{(n)}_i$ under a suitable condition on the sampled point locations.
+To develop a rigorous framework, we lay down the following assumptions and provide heuristics and numerical evidence to show why these assumptions are expected to be true.}